BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/operating-on-resources.md

 # Operating on resources

+Any resources in the system might be protected using an **access token**, provided by the HTTP header `Authorization: Bearer {access_token}`.
+Visit @extref[Authentication](service:iam/api-reference/auth.html) in order to learn more about how to retrieve an access token.

 All resources in the system share a base set of operations.
 Assuming a nexus deployment at `http(s)://nexus.example.com` resource address of `/v0/{address}` the following operations should apply to most (all)
 resources: